mpatacchiola/blog/_posts/2017-01-29-dissecting-reinforcement-learning-4.markdown

 Rewiring Actor-Critic methods
 -----------------------------

 In the last section I presented a neuronal model of the basal ganglia based on the AC framework.
 Here I will rewire that model using the reinforcement learning techniques we studied until now.
 The objective is to obtain a computational version which can be used in generic cases (e.g. the 4x3 grid world).
+The first implementation of an AC algorithm is due to Witten (1977), however the terms Actor and Critic have been introduced later by Barto et al. (1988) to solve the [pole-balancing problem](https://en.wikipedia.org/wiki/Inverted_pendulum).
 First of all, **how can we represent the critic?**
 In the neural version the critic does not have access to the actions.
 Input to the critic is the information obtained through the cerebral cortex which we can compare to the information obtained by the agent through the sensors (state estimation).
 Moreover the critic receives as input a reward, which arrives directly from the environment.
 The critic can be represented by an **utility function**, which is updated based on the reward signal received at each iteration.
 In model free reinforcement learning we can use the **TD(0) algorithm** to represent the critic.
 The dopaminergic output from substantia nigra and ventral tegmental area can be represented by the two signals which TD(0) returns, meaning the update value and the error estimation $$ \delta $$.
 In practice we use the update signal to improve the utility function and the error to update the actor.
 **How can we represent the actor?** In the neural system the actor receives an input from the cerebral cortex, which we can translate in sensor signals (current state).
 The dorsal striatum projects to the motor areas and executes an action.
 Similarly we can use a **state-action matrix** containing the possible actions for each state.
 The action can be selected with an ε-greedy (or softmax) strategy and then updated using the error returned by the critic.
 As usual a picture is worth a thousand words: